Snekw/snekw.com/README.md

 # Snekw.com website

-A website I have made for myself.
+A blog platform.
+Created as an blog platform for myself.

 ## /routes
 Contains all routes that can be viewed without javascript.

 ## /api
-Contains routes that are JSON only.
+Contains routes that are meant to be used with XMLHttpRequests.
+Using these routes requires client side javascript.

 # Contributing